nbarikipoulos/poppy-robot-cli/docs/cli/commands/controlling/rotate.md

 ## Examples

-- Simultanoueslit rotate all motors by 10 degrees:
+- Simultaneously rotate all motors by 10 degrees:
 ```shell
 poppy rotate 10
 ```